Childhood Cancer Awareness Month 2013

-For Childhood Cancer Awareness Month which takes place in December each year in the UK, we are urging our supporters to use this opportunity to raise awareness of the signs of Rb by sharing a selection of E-cards on their social media feeds throughout the month.
-Each card will show a different message, providing a powerful image with which to educate others about the warning signs to look out for.
-Please do what you can to support our campaign by sharing our images with as many of your contacts as possible.
+For Childhood Cancer Awareness Month in 2013, we urged our supporters to use this opportunity to raise awareness of the signs of Rb by sharing a selection of E-cards on their social media feeds throughout the month.
+Each card showed a different message, providing a powerful image with which to educate others about the warning signs to look out for.
+The campaign was a great success thanks to our supporters and reached more than 150,000 people on Twitter and Facebook.

 National Eye Health Week: College of Optometrists supports CHECT opticians' protocol

 During National Eye Health Week (16 - 22 September 2013) CHECT urged opticians across the UK to adopt its opticians' protocol.
 Our records show that in general opticians are correctly referring on children with suspected retinoblastoma (Rb).
 However, some children face delays in obtaining appointments, or are turned away by staff unaware of the signs and symptoms of the disease and the need for urgent examination.

 We want to ensure that no child displaying signs of retinoblastoma is turned away from an optician without the correct information about where to go next.
 CHECT’s protocol aims to address this by stating that all optician staff should be aware of the main signs of Rb.
 Approved by CHECT’s medical advisor Mr Ashwin Reddy, Consultant Paediatric Ophthalmologist and Retinoblastoma Surgeon at Barts Health NHS Trust, it offers clear information on what action to take if a parent is concerned by any of these main symptoms of Rb.